Albin Kurti

+Life and career

 Early life

-Albin Kurti was born on 24 March 1975 in Pristina, at the time part of Yugoslavia.
-Kurti's father originates from an Albanian family from the village of Sukobin (Albanian: Sukubinë) in Ulcinj Municipality, Montenegro; an engineer, he moved to Pristina in search for employment.
-Kurti's mother is a retired elementary school teacher, born and educated in Pristina.
-Kurti finished his elementary and middle education in Prishtina.
-In 1993 he got admitted at the Faculty of Engineering at the University of Pristina as a top applicant, having scored 100% in the admission exam.
-He graduated in 2003 in Telecommunications and Computer Engineering.
+Albin Kurti was born on 24 March 1975 in Pristina, Kosovo of SFR Yugoslavia.
+Kurti's father, Zaim Kurti originates from an Albanian family from the village of Sukobin in Ulcinj Municipality, Montenegro; an engineer, he moved to Pristina in search for employment.
+Kurti's mother, Arife Kurti is a retired elementary school teacher, born and educated in Pristina.
+Kurti also has two brothers, Arianit and Taulant.
+Kurti finished his elementary and middle education in Pristina.
+He graduated university in 2003 in Telecommunications and Computer Engineering at the Faculty of Engineering at the University of Pristina.

-He is married to Norwegian Rita Augestad Knudsen, and they have a daughter named Lea.
-In addition to his native Albanian, he also speaks Serbo-Croatian, French and English.
-Besides his Kosovo citizenship, Kurti also holds Albanian citizenship and has voted in Albanian elections.

-Rise to prominence and arrest

-In Pristina, Kurti attended primary and secondary schools from 1981–1993, then studied electrical engineering at the University of Pristina.
-During this time, the Socialist Federal Republic of Yugoslavia broke up into its former republics, which were now striving for independence (Croatia, Slovenia, Macedonia, Bosnia-Herzegovina, Montenegro).
-Against the background of increasing ethnic tensions between Kosovar Serbs and Kosovar Albanians, Serbia began in 1989 with a withdrawal of essential Kosovar-Albanian rights and reprisals against the Albanian majority.
-The Kosovar Albanian professors and students at the University of Pristina were therefore forced to move the lectures to private rooms from 1991–1996, where Kurti also completed his studies.
-In 2001 he was still studying computer science.
+Kosovo War

-Albin Kurti first came to prominence in October 1997, as one of the leaders of the student protests in Kosovo.
-Albanian students protested against the occupation of the university campus by the Yugoslav police.
-The protests were crushed violently, but the students and Kurti did not stop the resistance and they organized other protests in the following years.
-In July 1998, Kurti joined the Kosovo Liberation Army as an assistant of the political representative Adem Demaçi.
+Kurti first came to prominence in October 1997, as one of the leaders of the student protests in Kosovo.
+Albanian students protested against the occupation of the University of Pristina campus by the Yugoslav police.
+The occupation had started in 1991 and had led to ethnic Albanian academic staff and students having to use alternative locations for their classes due to them being barred from using university premises by Serbian law.
+The protests were crushed violently, but the students and Kurti did not stop the resistance and they organized other protests in the following months.
+In July 1998, Kurti was the assistant of the political representative of the UÇK, Adem Demaçi.
 These actions made him a target of the Yugoslav police.

-In April 1999, during the NATO bombing of Yugoslavia, Kurti was arrested and beaten by Yugoslav forces.
-He was first sent to the Dubrava prison, but as the Serbian army withdrew from Kosovo, they transferred him to a prison in Požarevac on 10 June 1999.
+In April 1999, during the NATO bombing of Yugoslavia, Kurti was arrested and severely beaten by Yugoslav forces.
+He was first sent to the Dubrava Prison, but as the Serbian army withdrew from Kosovo, they transferred him to a prison in Požarevac on 10 June 1999.
 Later that year, he was charged with "jeopardizing Yugoslavia's territorial integrity and conspiring to commit an enemy activity linked to terrorism" and was sentenced to 15 years in prison.